Dear GO FAIR community,

 In this section you will learn about Implementation Networks that have recently acquired “active” status, recent IN activities and opportunities.
 This way, we ensure that you always stay on top of things happening in the “GO FAIR” family.

-This section gives you an overview of conferences and workshops where you can meet up with fellow GO FAIR members if you happen to attend the same event or are in the same town.
-We think that it is always more pleasant to interact face-to-face rather than just virtually.
+This section gives you an overview of conferences and workshops where you can meet up (virtually) with fellow GO FAIR members if you happen to attend the same event or are in the same town.

 In order for this category to work we do need your help!
 Please drop us a line at firstname.lastname@example.org and tell us where you can be met in the future.